ensdomains/dnsprovejs/README.md

 ## TODO

-- Raise nice error message when an entry is not valid.
+- Raise an error message when proofs are not valid.
+- Raise an error message when failed to submit proof to oracle
 - Add unit tests

+## Out of scope

+- Claiming the domain name to `dnsregistrar` is covered by [dnsregistrar](https://github.com/ensdomains/dnsregistrar)